onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 "Never doubt that a group of people can change the world.
 Indeed that is all that ever has." - Margaret Mead

+> "This large payoff from stubborn courage is not limited to the military.
+“Never doubt that a small group of thoughtful citizens can change the world.
+Indeed, it is the only thing that ever has,” wrote Margaret Mead.
+Revolutions are unarguably driven by an obsessive minority.
+And the entire growth of society, whether economic or moral, comes from a small number of people." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)

 > "Men are not prisoners of fate, but only prisoners of their own minds." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/45529-men-are-not-prisoners-of-fate-but-only-prisoners-of)

 Turn on, tune in, drop out